-If you can, log any important items you’ve packed on a notepad, so you’ll know exactly what box you’ve packed particular items in so you’ll know where to find them should you need them.
+If you can, log any essential items you’ve packed on a notepad, so you’ll know exactly what box you’ve packed particular items in so you’ll know where to find them should you need them.

 12. Pack Smartly To Maximise Space & Avoid Damage

-Pack heavier items at the bottom of boxes or crates with lighter items on top to help ensure lighter, delicate items don’t get damaged.
+Pack heavier items at the bottom of boxes or crates with lighter items on top to help ensure lighter; delicate items don’t get damaged.